luongphambao/nyc-taxi-feature-store/README.md

     pip install -r requirements.txt
  ```

 + Data: You can dowload and use this dataset in here: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page.
-The format data i use in this Project is Parquet file
+The format data I used in this Project is parquet/csv file

 + Docker engine
 ## How to guide